Kendall Jenner Covers Vogue India's 10th Anniversary Issue

 First thing on the itinerary?
 Kendall Jenner's palatial experience.

 The model covers Vogue India's 10th anniversary issue, guest-edited by legendary photographer Mario Testino.
-A beautiful editorial, shot in exotic, picturesque locations, is expected for a high-fashion spread like this, but the famed creative also produced an exclusive, behind-the-scenes video, capturing the supermodel hanging out in the makeup chair and the vibrant colors and characters of the country.
+A beautiful editorial, shot in exotic, picturesque locations, is expected for a high-fashion spread like this, but the famed creative also produced an exclusive, behind-the-scenes video, capturing both the supermodel hanging out in the makeup chair and the vibrant colors and characters of the country.

 Mario Testino / Vogue India